Skip to Main Content

 Publication Date: 2019

-Ruby moonlight by Ruby Moonlight, a novel of the impact of colonisation in mid north South Australia around 1880.
+Ruby Moonlight, a novel of the impact of colonisation in mid north South Australia around 1880.
 The main character, Ruby, refugee of a massacre, shelters in the woods where she befriends an Irishman trapper.
 The poems convey how fear of discovery is overcome by the need for human contact, which, in a tense unravelling of events, is forcibly challenged by an Aboriginal lawman.
 The natural world is richly observed and Ruby's courtship is measured by the turning of the seasons.

 Call Number: F COB